TRAIL-Lab/StemPal-Documentation/README.md

 StemPal is not released as a general-purpose commercial product.

 - The StemPal package and its extensions are provided for research and scholarly use only.
-- StemPal is part of a research effort whose data practices and school collaboration model have been reviewed through Lehigh University IRB.
+- StemPal is part of a research effort whose data practices and school collaboration model have been reviewed through Institutional Review Board (IRB).
 - StemPal is a nonprofit educational research product developed for supervised educational use and institutional collaboration.
 - Access is provided through direct collaboration with schools, educational institutions, and research partners who contact the team directly.
 - Commercial deployment, resale, sublicensing, or unsupervised redistribution is not authorized.